Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Introduction

 \textbf{Our main contributions are:} 1.
-We propose ConDA, a framework for dynamics-aware diffusion that separates \emph{editing} in a compact, contrastively-learned embedding space from \emph{rendering} in the original diffusion latents.
-2. We show that standard nonlinear traversal operators such as splines, finite differences, and LSTMs become effective when applied in this structured space, enabling smooth trajectory traversal beyond linear interpolation or conditioning.
-3. We validate ConDA across five spatiotemporal domains (fluid dynamics, neurostimulation, neural calcium imaging, facial expression dynamics, and monkey motor control) demonstrating improved temporal consistency, controllable condition-dependent transitions, and identity preservation.
+We propose ConDA, a framework for dynamics-aware diffusion that separates \emph{editing} in a compact, contrastively learned embedding space from \emph{rendering} in the original diffusion latent space.
+2. We show that standard nonlinear traversal operators such as splines, finite differences, and LSTMs become effective when applied in this structured space, enabling smooth trajectory traversal beyond linear interpolation or direct conditioning.
+3. We validate ConDA across five spatiotemporal domains (fluid dynamics, neurostimulation, neural calcium imaging, facial expression dynamics, and monkey motor control) demonstrating improved temporal consistency, controllable condition-dependent transitions, and interpretable latent trajectories aligned with underlying system dynamics.